Last updated: 13 August 2025

 Applying after the deadline

-From July 2023 onwards, if you are applying to the EUSS late you must give clear and detailed information about the reasons for your late application.
+The Home Office will first consider your reasons for making a late application and then consider if the application itself is valid.
 If the Home Office thinks that there are no reasonable grounds for delay in your application, your application will be rejected with no right of appeal or administrative review.

 - children who did not know they needed to apply, or whose parent, guardian or local authority didn’t apply for them